splorp/npds-tracker-server/readme.md

 ### Java 1.3 or later

-The NPDS Tracker Server will also work with Java 1.1 and 1.2, but this is not recommended due to DNS caching bugs in these versions of the runtime.
-If you must use a version of Java earlier than version 1.3, add the parameter ```-Dsun.net.inetaddr.ttl=0``` to the command line when starting the tracker.
+The current release of the NPDS Tracker Server has been tested with Java SE (Standard Edition) versions 1.4, 1.5, and 1.6.
+It will also work with versions 1.1 and 1.2, but it is not recommended.
 See the [Basic Configuration](#basic-configuration) section for more information.

-The current release of the NPDS Tracker Server has been tested with Java SE (Standard Edition) versions 1.4, 1.5, and 1.6.

 The Java SE runtime can be downloaded from [Oracle](http://www.oracle.com/technetwork/java/javase/).